These Keto french toast muffins taste just like the classic French Toast that you grew up with!

 I know you want to get to the guilt free Keto deliciousness of these French Toast Muffins, So let's get started.

 It sucks when you get into a great recipe and realize that you missing something, or right after you put it in the oven you remember that you forgot to add something like baking soda.

 I recommend that you gather all of the ingredients before you start mixing.

 This is a super easy recipe.

-Really, all you do is put some stuff in a blender, blend it, pour it, bake it, and even if all you have is the recipe and instructions it will turn out delicious.
+Really, all you do is put the ingredients in a blender, blitz, pour it, bake it, and even if all you have is the recipe and instructions it will turn out delicious.